nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: Display output**
 * **Alternative 1: (Current choice)** Display the entire `PersonCard` of the student chosen in the `ResultDisplay`
   * Pros:
-    * Supports the `remark` feature as intended since scrolling is possible.
+    * Supports the `remark` command as intended since scrolling is possible.
     * Allows users to view the student details and remarks all at once.
   * Cons:
     * Harder to implement
 * **Alternative 2:** Display the entire `PersonCard` of the student chosen in `PersonListPanel`.
   * Pros:
     * Allows users to view the student details and remarks all at once.
-    * Supports the `remark` feature as intended
+    * Supports the `remark` command as intended
   * Cons:
     * May reduce user convenience as `show INDEX` will likely always be followed with the `list` command to toggle back to the full list of students.
     * Harder to implement as the size of the `PersonCard` for the `Person` has to be updated everytime `show` is executed.